rubyreferences/rubyref/language/exceptions.md

 ### Raising Exceptions

-Exceptions are raised with <a
-href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-raise'
-class='ruby-doc remote' target='_blank'>`Kernel#raise`</a> method.
-It
-has three forms:
+Exceptions are raised with the <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-raise' class='ruby-doc remote' target='_blank'>`Kernel#raise`</a> method.
+It has three forms: